Azareal/Gosora/docs/configuration.md

 SuperDebug - Outputs a detailed level of information about what Gosora is doing to help ease debugging.
 Warning: This may cause severe slowdowns in Gosora.

 TemplateDebug - Output a detailed level of information about what Gosora is doing during the template transpilation step.
-Warning: Huge amounts of information will be dumped into the logs.
+Warning: Large amounts of information will be dumped into the logs.

 NoFsnotify - Whether you want to disable the file watcher which automatically reloads assets whenever they change.